KhaledSharif/KhaledSharif/README.md

 I'm Khaled, a robotics software engineer at NASA working on [Astrobee](https://github.com/nasa/astrobee)

-I'm currently working on various personal open source projects:
+Currently working on various personal projects related to machine learning and robotics:

 [nvidia-omniverse-examples](https://github.com/KhaledSharif/nvidia-omniverse-examples) contains examples of how to use NVIDIA Omniverse Isaac Sim to solve RL-Games.